tredfern/terminus/README.md

   - Define a story arc based on the levels that you move through
   - Introduce different environment conditions (Fire and Vacuum)

+## Technical Notes

+### Framework

+This project depends on the [Moonpie](https://github.com/tredfern/moonpie) framework for [Love2D](https://love2d.org).
+This framework is designed to organize code into clear separation of responsibilities.
+This allows for the ability to create unit tests efficiently for any point of the system that can benefit from testing.

+The key pieces of the framework are the `store` and `ui.components`.
+The `ui.components` provide an easy way to define the UI in a responsive way.
+Making it easy to layout the style and various controls necessary for displaying and receiving user input.
+The `store` manages the game state and all the information happening in the game.

+Both of these patterns are similar in spirit to [React-Redux](https://react-redux.js.org/).
+By isolating state and making sure all updates are coordinated through actions and reducers, we can easily control state changes and centralize the updates.

+### Project Organization

+The project is organized around the concept of `rules`.
+Rules represent some either complex interactions or entity in the game.
+For example, currently there is a `character` rule section, and a `combat` rule section.
+Each with it's own concerns.
+Within any rules domain, there can be `actions` which can be dispatched to the store, `selectors` which retrieve values from state, or any other `custom` functionality that makes the most sense for this section of the rules.

+By separating into various section, each rules area can control a section of state.
+If any other rules area wants to modify another rules state section, it dispatches the appropriate action to the other rule for those to be handle.

+#### An Example

+Characters manage the various bits of information like, how much health do I have, what is my name, what team am I on, etc...
+Combat manages the interaction between potentially characters, but could be other entities as well.
+But has no state of it's own that it manages.

+When a character `attacks` another character.
+A combat action is dispatched to resolve the attack and encapsulate all the rules about how combat is resolved.
+The combat might need to check-in with the `skills` rules and to figure out how some competing skill checks get resolved.
+Depending on that resolution it will dispatch updates to the character that some damage has occurred, or some ammunition is consumed, etc...

 ## Contributing / Building from Source

 Terminus runs in Love2D and you will need to download the appropriate version for your system first - [Download Love2D](https://love2d.org/).